 Unlike other industries, banks are subject to a high level of supervision and regulation.
 Operational risk is often measured subjectively because of the lack of uniform agreement when assessing it – leading to the banking industry simply having higher standards, Taft explains.

-Being heavily regulated and interlinked with other industries, the financial services sector is subject to more oversight, placing the industry in a better place in terms of cyber risk mitigation compared to the broader market of businesses using technology which can expose themselves to cyber risk.
+Being heavily regulated and interlinked with other industries, the financial services sector is subject to more oversight, placing the industry in a better place in terms of cyber risk mitigation compared to the broader market of businesses using technology which can expose them to cyber risk.

-The increase in the use of technology in the banking sector cuts both ways.
+And the increase in the use of technology in the banking sector cuts both ways.
 Firms can use technology to monitor the cyber threats which have ultimately been exacerbated by their digital transformation and the rollout of new tech.

 “You can eliminate humans and eliminate human error, but you also raise concerns by bringing in third parties, whether it’s cloud or service providers who are not under your control as directly as your employees are,” notes Taft.